binnes/Node-RED-Docker/README.md

 ## What it does ?

-1. Listen to subscribed topics from WIS2Node and other Gllbal Brokers (one subsciption per container)
+1. Listen to subscribed topics from WIS2Node and other Global Brokers (one subscription per container)
 2. Look at the `id` in the message.
 3. Through a redis request check if that `id` has already been seen in the last 15 minutes.
 If yes, simply discard the message
 4. If not, publish the message to the attached Global Broker
+5. It also provides prometheus metrics available at http://@IP:1880/metrics

 ## How to use it ?